XRPLF/xrpl-dev-portal/content/concepts/transactions/finality-of-results/look-up-transaction-results.md

 To understand the outcome of a transaction as described in these instructions, you must:

 - Know which transaction you want to understand.
-If you know the transaction's [identifying hash][], you can look it up that way.
+If you know the transaction's [identifying hash](../index.md#identifying-transactions), you can look it up that way.
 You can also look at transactions that executed in a recent ledger or the transactions that most recently affected a given account.
 - Have access to a `rippled` server that provides reliable information and has the necessary history for when the transaction was submitted.
     - For looking up the outcomes of transactions you've recently submitted, the server you submitted through should be enough, as long as it maintains sync with the network during that time.
     - For outcomes of older transactions, you may want to use a [full-history server](../../networks-and-servers/ledger-history.md#full-history).